Ca853-V1/CodeStudio/README.md

 This will start the project on **localhost:3000**.

 ## Future Scope:
-- Multi language Support
+- Multi-Language Support
-- Cloud based storage and user authentication
+- Cloud-based Storage and User Authentication